Proxmox Part 1 - Encrypted Installation

 # 10. Create mount point for the keyvault, mount it and navigate to the mounted folder

-mount /dev/mapper/keyvault /media/keyvault
+mount -m /dev/mapper/keyvault /media/keyvault

 cd /media/keyvault